desihub/desidatamodel/doc/DESI_TARGET/TARG_DIR/DR/VERSION/gfas/gfas-hp-HP.rst

 :Summary: DESI guide/focus/alignment (GFA) files contain a single binary table covering the
     entire footprint.
-They contain objects derived from matches between Gaia and the Legacy Surveys and the associated variables used by fiber assignment to select sources for guiding and focus.
+They contain objects derived from matches between Gaia and the Legacy Surveys and the associated quantities used by fiber assignment to select sources for guiding and focus.
 :Naming Convention: ``gfas-hp-HP.fits``,
     where ``HP`` is the HEALPixel covered